shadowsocks/ChinaDNS/README.md

 * OpenWRT

     * [Download precompiled] for OpenWRT trunk and CPU: ar71xx, brcm63xx, brcm47xx, ramips_24kec.
-Open an issue if you think your CPU is a popular one but not listed here.
+Open an issue if you think your CPU is mainstream but not listed above.
     * If you use other CPU or other OpenWRT versions, build yourself: cd into [SDK] root, then